- After Maria: Video from Asociación de Salud Primaria de Puerto Rico (ASPPR)

 By Nicole Rodriguez-Robbins

 Mississippi, a place with perhaps the greatest need for more investment in health care, is one of 24 states that are not expanding Medicaid under the Affordable Care Act.
-To provide some context, a key provision of the …
+To provide some context, a key provision of the Affordable Care Act, Medicaid expansion intended to raise the income eligibility ceiling to 138% of the …

 - Phase One of ACA Implementation: RCHN-CHF Grantees Enroll Thousands